Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.
+We support this toolkit and it's ready for use by developers.
 2. Code for an IDE for producing a Modal GUI app.
 This is about 6000 LOC.
 The IDE will be fully functional in our next release which is Oct 06.